China Daily: Editorial control

 Scholars have described China Daily as effectively controlled by the Central Propaganda Department of the Chinese Communist Party.
 Ideologically, it tends to adopt similar perspectives to the People's Daily.
 According to its 2014 annual report, China Daily is formally managed by the State Council Information Office (SCIO), which was formed from the Central Propaganda Department in 1991.
 The SCIO holds regular meetings with journalists and editors from China Daily on what they should publish.
 In 2014, the SCIO was absorbed into the CCP's Central Propaganda Department.
+The SCIO has stated that China Daily is "one of our most important tools in carrying out external propaganda".